endymion1818/deliciousreverie-2023/src/pages/about.md

 ## The Design

-The style of the site reflects my enjoyment of the countryside, especially during the fresh, bright winter days we often get here after an intense storm has passed.
+The style of the site reflects my enjoyment of the countryside, especially during the fresh, bright winter days we often get in the UK after an intense storm has passed.

-I particularly enjoy taking long walks around Aylesbury and Tring reservoirs in Hertfordshire after one of these storms.
-During these walks I'm frequently reminded of the classical musical piece "The Lark Ascending" by Vaughn Williams and the painting "Chill October" by John Everett Millais.
+I particularly enjoyed taking long walks around Aylesbury and Tring reservoirs where we lived in Hertfordshire after one of these storms.
+During those walks I would frequently be reminded of the classical musical piece "The Lark Ascending" by Vaughn Williams and the painting "Chill October" by John Everett Millais.

 ![Cold autum lake with trees swaying in the wind](../images/chill-october-millais.jpg)

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/4qwyDI0dW7hhQbQXUfHOUv?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+That's the visual influence behind my design choices.

+## The animations

+There are a few subtle story animations on this site, one of an otter, and another of some wild rabbits.
+Can you find them?

+## Typography

 Text and background colours have been selected that hopefully improve readability for those with cognitive and visual impairments.